+Tokyo

-Tokyo + 81 3 4550 8275 yuji.hashimoto @spglobal.com
+yuji.hashimoto @spglobal.com

-Japan Housing Finance Agency's Series T-9 Structured Issuance Assigned 'AAA (sf)' Rating
+Japan Housing Finance Agency's Series 216 Structured Issuance Assigned Preliminary 'AAA (sf)' Rating

-- We conducted a cash flow analysis based on the foreclosure frequency and loss severity rate assumptions.
-As a result, under the stress level commensurate with our 'AAA' rating, we concluded that interest payments and principal repayments on the notes and beneficiary certificates (subsequent to an event triggering issuance of beneficiary certificates) would be made as scheduled (allowing for a three-month grace period with respect to payment of interest, or interest distribution in the case of the beneficiary certificates). - Prior to a beneficiary certificate trigger event and if receivables in the collateral pool default or are delinguent for four months.
-JHF will eliminate these receivables from the collateral pool and amortize the notes by the amount of these receivables to maintain the initial level of overcollateralization in the trust.
-After a beneficiary certificate trigger event, the overcollateralization will mitigate the credit risk of the transaction's underlying mortgage loans and interest rate risk (interest on the mortgage loans less the sum of interest payments on the beneficiary certificates and transaction costs). - In our view, the transaction has limited exposure to setoff risk because a pool of residential mortgage loans directly extended by GHLC ultimately backs the notes and JHF is not a deposit-taking financial institution. - After considering the structural features of this transaction--including the transfer of collections from the collateral receivables, the level of liquidity protection, and the lack of a credit enhancement floor--we believe the rating on the notes depends to an extent on JHF's credit quality.
+- convertible pro rata pay structure. - We also assume a loss severity rate of about 44% for defaulted receivables under our 'AAA' stress scenario. - We conducted a cash flow analysis based on the foreclosure frequency and loss severity rate assumptions.
+As a result, under a 'AAA' stress scenario, we concluded that interest payments and principal repayments on the notes and beneficiary certificates (subsequent to a beneficiary trigger event) would be made as scheduled (allowing for a three-month grace period with respect to payment of interest, or interest distribution in the case of the beneficiary certificates). - Prior to a beneficiary certificate trigger event and if receivables in the collateral pool default or are delinquent for four months, JHF will eliminate these receivables from the collateral pool and amortize the notes by the amount of these receivables to maintain the initial level of overcollateralization in the trust.
+After a beneficiary certificate trigger event, the overcollateralization will mitigate the credit risk of the transaction's underlying mortgage loans and interest rate risk (interest on the mortgage loans less the sum of interest payments on the beneficiary certificates and transaction costs). - In our view, the transaction has limited exposure to setoff risk.
+This is because when JHF purchases loans from private-sector financial institutions, the agency secures the obligors' consent to the transfer of the loans and the obligors relinquish their rights to use any claims, including their right to offset their mortgage debt against the financial institutions. - After considering the structural features of this transaction--including the transfer of collections from the collateral receivables, the level of liquidity protection, and the lack of a credit enhancement floor--we believe the rating on the notes depends to an extent on JHF's credit quality.